The Floyd Rose-Fernandes Connection

 1992: Fernandes opens an office in the United States, which eventually becomes a custom shop.

-1993: Entry-level guitar production is close to being fully transitioned to Korean manufacturing (by Cort, WMIC) while the FST and FR Series continue to be built in Japan.
+1993: Entry-level guitar production is close to being fully transitioned to Korean manufacturing (by Cort, WMIC) while the FST and FR Series continue to be built by Kawai in Japan.

 1994–1997: Proprietary tremolos discontinued

-1996: Despite being the greatest Floyd Rose tremolo ever made, the Fernandes FRT-4 is discontinued.
+1996: Despite being the greatest double-locking tremolo ever made, the Fernandes FRT-4 is discontinued.
 (So is the FRT-5.)

 1997–2024: Licensed Tremolos Only

-1997: Higher-end Japanese-made models are now fitted with the Gotoh GE1996T supplied as an OEM product, branded as "Fernandes."
+1997: Higher-end Japanese-made models are now fitted with the Gotoh GE1996T supplied as an OEM product, branded as "Fernandes" with the model number FRT-10.

 2000: Takeuchi TRS-PRO is discontinued and replaced with an OEM-supplied GE1996T clone by Ping Well in Taiwan, branded as "Fernandes" and designated FRT-11.

-2000: Entry-level production shifts to China (Yako factory).
+2000: Entry-level production shifts to China (Yako factory) including the lower-end FR Series.

 2002: Most Fernandes guitars are fully made in China except for limited domestic runs.

-2003: Fernandes offers a token left-handed signature model of a well-known Japanese artist who happens to be a lefty.
+2003: Fernandes lists a Hisashi Imai signature model as a production left-handed guitar.
+Imai happens to be a lefty.
 It is a very bizarre guitar with zero appeal to anyone other than a fan, but it is fitted with a Schaller Licensed Tremolo.

-2005: The Custom Order System page is dropped from catalogs but the system continues.
+2005: The Custom Order System page is dropped from Japanese catalogs but the system continues.

 2002 - 2024.
 Fernandes and Burny guitars made in China have serial numbers that begin with "FG" followed by the last two numbers of year of manufacture, followed by a factory production run number.
 (Note, later entry-level builds have "FER" prefix denoting "export market.")

 2005 - 2024.
-Any and all mention of left-handed guitars is dropped from Japanese and international Fernandes catalogs, with the exception of Hisashi Imai Signature models, three of which feature in the 2010, 2011 and 2012 catalogs with left-handed options (none with FRT tremolos).
-Despite this, some core Fernandes and Burny models are made sporadically in "Spot runs" initiated by Japanese retails, or as one-offs, or in small runs for export markets.
+Any and all mention of left-handed guitars vanishes from Japanese and international Fernandes catalogs, with the exception of Hisashi Imai Signature models, three of which feature in the 2010, 2011 and 2012 catalogs with left-handed options (none with FRT tremolos).
+Fernandes and Burny models are otherwise produced sporadically in "spot runs" initiated by Japanese retailers, or as one-offs, or in small runs for export markets.
 All are made in China.
-(U.S customers can order Fernandes guitars through Musician's Friend or through Fernandes' USA operation in California.)
-Surviving examples are a mish mash of models suggesting complete ad hoc production.
-Examples of one-offs include this left-handed Vertigo made in 2005 with serial number FG050442.
-There are documented models of various Fernandes and Burny guitars made in 2009, 2010 and 2015.
+Surviving examples are a mish mash of models suggesting a high degree of ad hoc production.
+Examples of export market models include this left-handed Vertigo made in 2005 with serial number FG050442.
+There are documented models of various Fernandes and Burny guitars and basses made in 2009, 2010, 2011, and 2015.
 Others include this Burny RLC-60 (year?) and this Burny RLC-55 from 2018 with serial number FG18030167.
 Here is a left-handed Fernandes bass made in 2019.

 2014: Fernandes U.S. custom shop quietly fizzles out.